 If you can obtain pictures or video of the scene where the incident occurred, of the dog or of your injuries, that may also be useful.
 Eyewitness testimony can also be important in these cases, so collecting names and contact information for any witnesses is key.

-Examples of Binder & Associates Dog-Bite Cases
+Examples of Binder & Associates Dog-Bite Cases in CA

 In many dog-bite cases, the injured party and the dog owner are friends, or at the very least neighbors or acquaintances.
 Luckily, though, Binder & Associates can often help maintain a positive relationship between the two parties while also securing the victim the compensation they need to cover their damages.

-Recently the firm represented a client who was attacked while attending a Super Bowl party at his best friend’s house.
+Recently the law firm represented a client who was attacked while attending a Super Bowl party at his best friend’s house.
 For whatever reason, seemingly out of nowhere, the friend’s dog attacked the client, biting him on the face.
 The attack victim was not upset with his friend, but still needed the money to pay for medical care and surgery to reduce scarring.
-By taking on the dog owner’s insurer while also ensuring Binder & Associates did not create an adversarial environment between the two friends, the firm was able to secure our client a fair and substantial settlement to pay all his medical bills and ongoing costs to repair the damage, and he also maintained a friendship both men value.
+By taking on the dog owner’s insurer while also ensuring Binder & Associates did not create an adversarial environment between the two friends, the law firm was able to secure our client a fair and substantial settlement to pay all his medical bills and ongoing costs to repair the damage, and he also maintained a friendship both men value.

-In another case, a client lost full use of her hand after being bitten by another lawyer’s dog.
-Binder & Associates had to fight against this other lawyer, who participated in his own defense.
+In another dog bite case, a client lost full use of her hand after being bitten by another lawyer’s dog.
+Binder & Associates in Pasadena had to fight against this other lawyer, who participated in his own defense.
 Throughout that case, our legal team was very adversarial with this lawyer, and we were certain he hated us.
 Ultimately, we won that case for a very substantial settlement.
 Later, when this lawyer was the victim of a dog bite himself, he called on Binder & Associates to represent him in his claim.

-Contacting Binder & Associates
+Contacting Pasadena Dog Bite Attorneys at Binder & Associates